andrewdavidmackenzie/flow/guide/src/welcome.md

-# Hello
+# Welcome!

-Welcome to my guide to my pet project 'flow'
+Welcome to the guide to my pet project called 'flow'

 `flow` is a system for defining and running parallel, data-dependency driven 'programs'.